 The Leadership Institute is DU's annual leadership conference/ Fraternity convention.
-More than 300 undergraduate students participate in defined tracks focusing on leadership Brothers from across North America come together to serve others with the Global Service Initiative.
+More than 300 undergraduate students participate in defined tracks focusing on leadership development and chapter operations.
+During the Institute, students meet in the Undergraduate Convention/ business meeting to discuss the matters of legislation that affect the Fraternity, and the Fraternity recognizes its top chapters and individuals in award ceremonies.